jamescherti/buffer-terminator.el/README.md

                                                 "\\` \\*Echo Area "))
 ```

-Keep in mind that when `buffer-terminator-ignore-special-buffers` is set to `t`, special buffers that start and end with `*` are automatically ignored and will not be killed, even if they are not explicitly listed in `buffer-terminator-ignore-buffer-regexps` or `buffer-terminator-ignore-buffer-names`.
+Keep in mind that when `buffer-terminator-keep-special-buffers` is set to `t`, special buffers that start and end with `*` are automatically ignored and will not be killed, even if they are not explicitly listed in `buffer-terminator-ignore-buffer-regexps` or `buffer-terminator-ignore-buffer-names`.

 ## Author and License